 Is there any “good” time to reveal that one is being raised by an adoptive family, not the one they were born into?
 No.

 “I only found out that I was adopted when I was about 12 years old.
 It was a shock, as if I was being suddenly dislocated to Mars.”

-While there is no good time, it will sting a bite less and not have the addition of justifiable feelings of betrayal if told sooner rather than later or never at all.
+While there is no good time, it will sting a bit less and not have the addition of betrayal if told sooner rather than later or never at all.
 But it will suck no matter when and adoptive parents need to recognize and acknowledge that with the assurance of their love in words and behavior, there is a deep-seated primal wound suffered by all adoptee for having been separated from and deprives knowledge of their kin, their origins, their roots, their heritage, their blood-line.
 And this will be true even for those in open adoptions who have the ability to see themselves reflected in the faces around them but are need to accept exactly why they were not able to remain with family who has the capacity to stay in touch.
 Open or closed; told early on or discovered by chance later in life — being adopted is a challenge to one’s self-esteem and identity formation.
 It is always less than ideal no matter when the big reveal takes place.

 We need to recognize these burdens of this legally sanctioned abandonment we subject individuals to; and we need to stop telling expectant mothers that it is in their child’s best interest, because it is not.
 It might be necessary to protect a child from harm, but so-called “voluntary” surrenders should never be encouraged.
 Adoption is not a guarantee of a “better life” only a different one and one filled with challenges.

 LDA Support Groups: